-On this rides, guests will take an expedition out to the savanna where they will have the chance to seer over 34 species of animals.
+On the Animal Kingdom safari ride. guests will take an expedition out to the savanna where they will have the chance to see over 34 species of animals.

-As they ride along the trail, guest will see everything from giraffes and elephants to gazelles and lions.
+As they ride along the trail, guests will see everything from giraffes and elephants to gazelles and lions.

 19. Na’vi River Journey (Animal Kingdom)